plone/training/mastering-plone/relations.rst

 .. figure:: https://user-images.githubusercontent.com/453208/77223704-4b714100-6b5f-11ea-855b-c6e209f1c25c.png
     :alt: Default rendering of a RelationList (since Plone 5.2.2)

-If you want to access and render relations yourself you can `collective.relationhelpers <https://pypi.org/project/collective.relationhelpers>`_ and add a method like in the following example.
+If you want to access and render relations yourself you can use the Plone add-on `collective.relationhelpers <https://pypi.org/project/collective.relationhelpers>`_ and add a method like in the following example.

 .. code-block:: python
     :linenos: